Get

 Exercise

 One thing that you need to keep in mind before adopting a Foxhound is that they need plenty of exercise.
 Otherwise, they will become unhappy, depressed, and destructive.
-That said, you don’t have to be a hunter to provide them with all the adrenaline that they need to thrive.
+However, you don’t have to be a hunter to provide them with all the adrenaline that they need to thrive.
 Two 30-minute walks daily, along with playtime, like fetching, or other games, like hide-and-seek (always in a fenced yard), should be enough to tire out your pup and keep them happy and healthy.

 Training

 Foxhounds are not easy to train and are not a good choice as someone’s first dog.
 Although they are smart and kind, they are inclined to turn a deaf ear whenever it pleases them.
 They are stubborn and have strong hunting instincts, which poses a significant challenge when training them.
-Therefore, a firm and consistent education starting at an early age is essential.
+Therefore, a firm and consistent education starting early is essential.
 Do not hesitate to take obedience lessons with your Foxhound in order to perfect your training techniques.

 english foxhound dog_RobertArt_Shutterstock